mnot/I-D/rfc5785bis/draft.md

 Values defined by standards-track RFCs and other open standards (in the sense of {{?RFC2026}}, Section 7.1.1) have a status of "permanent".
 Other values can also be registered as permanent, if the Experts find that they are in use, in consultation with the community.
 Other values should be registered as "provisional".

 Provisional entries can be removed by the Experts if -- in consultation with the community -- the Experts find that they are not in use.
-The Experts can change a provisional entry's status to permanent at any time.
+The Experts can change a provisional entry's status to permanent; in doing so, the Experts should consider how widely used a value is, and consult the community beforehand.

 Note that well-known URIs can be registered by third parties (including the expert(s)), if the expert(s) determines that an unregistered well-known URI is widely deployed and not likely to be